anmolshkl/oppia-ml/README.md

 ## Results

 The dataset comprises of random tweets and hence the vocabulary size is "expected" to vary a lot across the samples.
 However, we do not expect the same for the answers in Oppia, and, these results should only be used fo reference purpose.
+FYI, the models were generated using decision tree classifier.

 | Dataset size | Classifier model size (in KB) |
 | ------------- | ------------- |